Superbosonisation via Riesz superdistributions

 Unless $\omega$ is compactly supported, the definition depends on the chosen coordinates.
 Thus, to make sense of Berezin integrals for non-compactly supported $\omega$, one needs to fix some further information.
 As explained in Ref.~\cite{ahp}, this extra datum is that of a \Define{retraction}.
 We briefly recollect the basics.

 By definition, a \Define{retraction} of $X$ is a morphism $r:X\to X_0$ left-inverse to the canonical embedding $X_0\to X$---that is, the value of $r^\sharp(f)$ at any $x\in X_0$ is $f(x)$.
 Then, if one restricts attention to coordinate systems \Define{adapted to} $r$, the left-hand side of Equation \eqref{eq:berint-def} depends only on $r$.
-Here, $(x,\xi)$ is called adapted to $r$ if $x=r^\sharp(x_0)$.
+Here, the coordinate system $(x,\xi)$ is called adapted to $r$ if $x=r^\sharp(x_0)$.

 We say that $\omega$ is \Define{absolutely integrable} with respect to $r$ if the density defined locally by Equation \eqref{eq:fibint-def} is absolutely integrable over $X_0$.
 In this case, we define the integral of $\omega$, denoted $\int_X^r\omega$, by Equation \eqref{eq:berint-def}.